Radio and Telly

 5. If your PC software can't tune into the output of the box to display the menu, even after a channel scan, then it's probably a connection issue.
 Could it be that your box doesn't have a modulated output? (see our other FAQ).

 Laptop?
-If you have a laptop running a Windows operating system, it's possible to use the USB solutions listed on this page.
+If you have a laptop running a Windows operating system, it’s possible to use the USB solutions listed on this page.
 The laptop must be of a suitable specification, and must have a free USB slot.
-The Freecom USB stick is portable, and ideal for use on a laptop, but main-powered Freeview USB boxes (such as the Nova-T USB) with a proper external (roof) aerial will offer better performance.
+The Freecom USB stick is portable, and ideal for use on a laptop, but main-powered Freeview USB boxes with a proper external (roof) aerial will offer better performance.

 • Minimum Processor: Pentium II 333 MHz